 Here’s the good news: the archaeological site of Machu Picchu is just below the minimum height at which altitude sickness can occur.
 The central point of Machu Picchu sits at about 2,430 meters (7,970 feet) above sea level, which is just below the risk zone – as defined by the CDC, NHS, Altitude.org and others – of 2,500 meters (8,200 feet) and higher.

 So if you could magically teleport yourself to the central point of Machu Picchu and hang out there for a few days, the risk of suffering from altitude sickness would be very low indeed.

 The bad news, however, is that you’ll almost certainly pass through — or more likely stay at — altitudes above 2,500 meters before visiting Machu Picchu.
-Most travelers heading to Machu Picchu stay in Cusco for at least a day or two before making their way to the Inca citadel, and Cusco is located at a lung-busting 3,399 meters (11,152 feet) above sea level.
+Most travelers heading to Machu Picchu stay in Cusco for at least a day or two before making their way to the Inca citadel, and Cusco is located at 3,399 meters (11,152 feet) above sea level.